iam-py-test/my_filters_001/README.md

+Warning! my_filters_001 is in maintenance mode due to an conflict.
+Until  it is resolved, you may experence issue with my lists.
+Thank you for your understanding.
+I am working on getting this up and running as soon as possible.<br><br><br>

 # My filters
 This is a repo where I upload my filters. <br/>
 Feel free to use any and all of them (they are under no copyright) in [uBlock Origin](https://github.com/gorhill/uBlock) (recommended) or AdBGuard. <br/>